ppueyor/CineMPC_ros/README.md

 [![YouTube](https://img.youtube.com/vi/lgQPEApnQIE/0.jpg)](https://www.youtube.com/watch?v=lgQPEApnQIE)

-# CineMPC++ installation guide
+# CineMPC installation guide

-CineMPC++ is ready to play on a drone platform using ROS.
+CineMPC is ready to play on a drone platform using ROS.
 The infrastructure to test it in the photorealistic simulator AirSim is provided as an example of use.

 ## Prerequisites
 The prerequisites that must be installed before running the experiments are: